pretaa-com/interview-items-api/INTERVIEW_PROCESS.md

 - Off-by-one errors in recursion

 **Solution:** Review failing tests, check algorithm logic, verify recursion handles all cases.

+### Issue: Candidate using an alternative language — tests don’t run or fail

+**Possible causes:**
+- Missing runtime or toolchain (e.g. Python, .NET, Go, Swift, Rust not installed or not on PATH)
+- Wrong directory or wrong command (e.g. running Node tests instead of the template’s)

+**Solution:** Confirm they’re in the correct folder under `algorithm-templates/` and using the command from `algorithm-templates/README.md` for that language.
+If their environment is missing a runtime, they can switch to the default (Node) track or install the needed toolchain.

 ### Issue: Environment detection script fails